rda0/ansible-role-webserver/README.markdown

 By default this role only creates the default VHost, which is reserved and restricted for ISG internal use only.

-If the following is configured, it will also deploy VHosts for services and websites:
+If the following is configured (the default), it will also deploy VHosts for services and websites:

 ```yaml
 include_webserver_vhosts: True